benjolib/spreadshare-emails-dispatcher/README.md

 --------------------------------------

 ## API
-Following is the list of spreadshare email dispatcher api
+Following is the list of spreadshare email dispatcher api.
+All api's need to pass the api key in `x-api-key` header

 ### Test Email